jtablesaw/tablesaw/README.md

 Tablesaw is a high-performance in-memory data table, plus tools for data crunching and a column-oriented storage format.
 In Java.

-With Tablesaw, analysis is more productive, and has less engineering overhead and faster iterations.

 ###What makes it unique:
 Tablesaw's design is driven by two ideas:
 First, almost no-one needs distributed analytics.
 On a single server, table saw will let you work _interactively_ with a 2,000,000,000 row table.
 (We plan to raise that ceiling, btw.)